nandabritto/Covid-19_vaccines/README.md

 # Covid-19 vaccines

-The intention of this project is explaining people around the world how vaccines works in our body, their importance in World’s Health and the main differences between Covid-19 vaccine’s types.
+The intention of this project is explaining people around the world how vaccines work in our body, their importance in World’s Health and the main differences between the Covid-19 vaccine’s types.
-There also a section showing why covid-19 vaccine was rolled out faster than other vaccines in history and why we shall trust on them.
+There are also a section showing why the covid-19 vaccine was rolled out faster than other vaccines in history and why we shall trust them.

 <img src="https://github.com/nandabritto/MS1/blob/86661fc270f53656f184a48db55fa9a37e3f5d3b/index.png">